- Four or eight Gigabit Ethernet ports

 - Virtual Router Redundancy Protocol (VRRP) support

-- Hierarchical shaping
+- Hierarchical shaping and hierarchical scheduler

 - Fine-grained queuing and shaping per logical interface